kimbjerge/insectDCT/README.md

 ### Subdirectories with python helper classes ###

-  - common - contains Python code used by pipeDetectAndClassifyInsects.py  <br />
+  - common - contains Python code used by pipeDetectAndClassifyInsectsTaxon.py  <br />
-  - idac - contains python code used by pipeTrackInsects.py
+  - idac - contains python code used by pipeTrackInsectsTaxon.py

 ### Training and validating models (YOLO11) on color or motion images: ###

  - insectsColorTrain.py, insectsColorVal.py  <br />
  - insectsMotionTrain.py

+### Training and validating hierarchical classification models: ###

+ - hierarchicalB3L/trainAdv.py  traning of the hierarchical classifier<br />
+ - hierarchicalB3L/validate.py  validation of  the hierarchical classifier<br />
+ - hierarchicalB3L/plotTrainAdvResults.py plotting results and learning the distribution (mean+STD) of logits for each class in the hierarchy

 ## Additional helper functions ##